 - Tax-free Days for Back-to-School

-August 2 to August 6, 2019, Florida offers a sales tax holiday to select merchandise: school supplies $15 or less; clothing, footwear, (some) accessories $60 or less; computers and certain accessories selling for $1,000 or less per item when purchased for noncommercial or personal use.
+From July 25, 2022 to August 7, 2022, Florida offers a sales tax holiday to select merchandise.
+This includes most school supplies $50 or less; clothing, footwear, (some) accessories $100 or less; computers and certain accessories selling for $1,500 or less per item when purchased for noncommercial or personal use.

 - Stock up